"A goal without a plan is just a wish", Antoine de Saint-Exupéry

 8. Use your organisational knowledge!

 Refer to organisational experience, consider organisational documents, use the best resources in your Head office and in other countries (where possible), be ready to learn from other colleagues, consider and reflect lessons learnt and good practices of others.
-Plan appropriate time for this.
+Plan the appropriate time for this.

 9. When writing, always have the reader & evaluator in mind!